 (3) has completed 60 hours of training and experience, including a minimum of eight hours of classroom and laboratory training, in basic radionuclide handling techniques applicable to the medical use of unsealed radioactive material for uptake, dilution, and excretion studies.

-The training and experience shall include the following:
+(A)The training and experience shall include the following:

-(A) classroom and laboratory training in the following areas:
+(i) classroom and laboratory training in the following areas:

-(i) radiation physics and instrumentation;
+(I) radiation physics and instrumentation;

-(ii) radiation protection;
+(II) radiation protection;

-(iii) mathematics pertaining to the use and measurement of radioactivity;
+(III) mathematics pertaining to the use and measurement of radioactivity;

-(iv) chemistry of radioactive material for medical use; and
+(IV) chemistry of radioactive material for medical use; and

-(v) radiation biology;
+(V) radiation biology; and

-(B) work experience, under the supervision of an authorized user who meets the requirements of this subsection, subsections (l), (jj), or (nn) of this section, or equivalent NRC or agreement state requirements involving the following:
+(ii) work experience, under the supervision of an authorized user who meets the requirements of this subsection, subsections (l), (jj), or (nn) of this section, or equivalent NRC or agreement state requirements involving the following:

-(i) ordering, receiving, and unpacking radioactive materials safely and performing the related radiation surveys;
+(I) ordering, receiving, and unpacking radioactive materials safely and performing the related radiation surveys;

-(ii) performing quality control procedures on instruments used to determine the activity of dosages and performing checks for proper operation of survey meters;
+(II) performing quality control procedures on instruments used to determine the activity of dosages and performing checks for proper operation of survey meters;

-(iii) calculating, measuring, and safely preparing patient or human research subject dosages;
+(III) calculating, measuring, and safely preparing patient or human research subject dosages;

-(iv) using administrative controls to prevent a medical event involving the use of unsealed radioactive material;
+(IV) using administrative controls to prevent a medical event involving the use of unsealed radioactive material;

-(v) using procedures to contain spilled radioactive material safely and using proper decontamination procedures; and
+(V) using procedures to contain spilled radioactive material safely and using proper decontamination procedures; and

-(vi) administering dosages of radioactive drugs to patients or human research subjects; and
+(VI) administering dosages of radioactive drugs to patients or human research subjects; and

-(C) signed by a preceptor authorized user who meets the requirements of this subsection, subsections (l), (jj), or (nn) of this section, or equivalent NRC or agreement state requirements,
+(B) has obtained written attestation that the individual has satisfactorily completed the requirements in this paragraph and is able to independently fulfill the radiation safety-related duties as an authorized user for the medical uses authorized under subsection (ff) of this section.
+The attestation must be obtained from either:

-that the individual has satisfactorily completed the requirements of paragraph (1)(A) or (3) of this subsection and has achieved a level of competency sufficient to function independently as an authorized user for the medical uses authorized in accordance with subsection (ff) of this section.
+(i) a preceptor authorized user who meets the requirements of subsection(l) of this section, this subsection, or subsections (jj) or (nn) of this section, or equivalent NRC or agreement state requirements; or

-(hh) Use of unsealed radioactive material for imaging and localization studies that do not require a written directive.
+(ii) a residency program director who affirms in writing that the attestation represents the consensus of the residency program faculty where at least one faculty member is an authorized user who meets the requirements in subsections (l), (gg), (jj), or (nn) of this section, or equivalent NRC or agreement state requirements, and concurs with the attestation provided by the residency program director.
+The residency training program must be approved by the Residency Review Committee of the Accreditation Council for Graduate Medical Education or the Royal College of Physicians and Surgeons of Canada or the Council on Postdoctoral Training of the American Osteopathic Association and must include training and experience specified in this paragraph.(hh) Use of unsealed radioactive material for imaging and localization studies that do not require a written directive.
 Except for quantities that require a written directive in accordance with subsection (t) of this section, a licensee may use any unsealed radioactive material prepared for medical or veterinary use for imaging and localization studies that meets the following:

 (1) is obtained from:

-(A) a manufacturer or preparer licensed in accordance with §289.252 of this title or equivalent NRC or agreement state requirements; or
+(A) a manufacturer or preparer licensed in accordance with §289.252(r) of this title or equivalent NRC or agreement state requirements; or

 (B) a PET radioactive drug producer licensed in accordance with §289.252(kk) of this title or equivalent NRC or agreement state requirements; or